Ian McDonald (Guyanese writer): News media

-He is a regular contributor of articles on government, current affairs, problems of the Third World, education, literature, and sport in the newspapers.
-He has written a weekly column, "Ian on Sunday", for the Stabroek News since the newspaper started publication in Guyana in 1986.
-His columns also appear in The Nation in Barbados, The Gleaner in Jamaica and the Trinidad and Tobago Review.
+McDonald was a regular contributor of articles on government, current affairs, problems of the Third World, education, literature, and sport in the newspapers.
+He wrote a weekly column, "Ian on Sunday", for the Stabroek News from the time when the newspaper started publication in Guyana in 1986.
+His columns also appeared in The Nation in Barbados, The Gleaner in Jamaica and the Trinidad and Tobago Review.
 He also contributed to Outlet in Antigua.
 He contributed more than 400 Viewpoints and Sports Views on the radio to these two GBC series.
-His writings on cricket in particular have gained widespread regional notice.
+His writings on cricket in particular gained widespread regional notice.
 In January 2009, he was appointed Chairman of Guyana Publications Inc., publishers of Stabroek News.
+Poems from his Stabroek News column were published in A Love of Poetry, while his selected sports essays were published in An Abounding Joy.

 Lectures

-In 2005 he gave the inaugural lecture entitled "Cricket: a Hunger in the West Indian soul" at the London Metropolitan University in the Frank Worrell lecture series.
-He gave the address at the Frank Collymore Literary Awards ceremony in Barbados in 2009, entitled "I Shake Hands With You in My Heart".
+In 2005, McDonald gave the inaugural lecture entitled "Cricket: a Hunger in the West Indian soul" at the London Metropolitan University in the Sir Frank Worrell lecture series.
+On 10 January 2009, at the Frank Collymore Literary Awards ceremony in Barbados, he gave the address entitled "I Shake Hands With You in My Heart".

 In November 2014, his literary archives were donated to the Alma Jordan Library at the University of the West Indies (UWI), St Augustine.

+Personal life and death

+McDonald had a son, Keith, from his first marriage to Myrna Foster, from whom he was divorced.
+He was later married to Mary Callender and they had two sons: Jamie and Darren.
+McDonald died on 24 July 2026, at the age of 93.